cjakma/wood-case-keyboard/README.md

 - Compatible with PCBs with SMD components(?)

 ## Caveats
 - The bottom surface is not flat.
-I started with flat wood block, but some distortion is made at some point while milling.
+I started with flat wood block, but it distorted itself while milling.
 - Open bottom may not a good idea in a long term.
-And you always have to worry about conductive things around your desk.
+You always have to worry about conductive things on your desk.
-- Layout support is quiet limited at this point.
+- Layout support is quite limited at this point.
 It can parse only subset of [keyboard-layout-editor](http://www.keyboard-layout-editor.com/)'s syntax.
-  Result maybe ugly with other layouts than 60% board.
+  Result maybe ugly with layouts other than 60% board.
 - There seems to be errors in `base.stl` model.
 They are automatically fixed in most tools but it can be problametic in some cases.
 <!-- - You have to make PCB yourself unless you like [HHKB layout](https://github.com/jinhwanlazy/hhkb-pcb).  -->